LucasShi1101/LucasShi1101.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi! 👋 I am a researcher at the **University of Sydney**, where I am fortunate to be advised by **[Prof. Zhiyong Wang](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/zhiyong-wang.html)**.
+Currently, I am also a Research Intern at the **[NExT++ Center](https://www.nextcenter.org/)**, collaborating closely with **Professor [Tat-Seng Chua](https://www.comp.nus.edu.sg/cs/people/chuats/)** and Research Fellow **[Fei Shen](https://muzishen.github.io/)**.

+## Research Interests 🧠

-Hi! 👋 I’m currently a researcher at the **University of Sydney** and a Research Intern at the **[NExT++ Center](https://www.nextcenter.org/)**.
-My work focuses heavily on the interpretability of large foundation models.
-I’m deeply fascinated by the internal mechanisms of modern AI, and my recent research investigates how internal knowledge structures are composed, alongside neuron-level representations and semantic behaviors.
+My research focuses heavily on the **interpretability of large foundation models**.
+I am deeply fascinated by the internal mechanisms of modern AI, and my current work investigates:

+* **Knowledge Composition**: How internal knowledge structures are constructed and organized within neural networks.
+* **Neuron-level Representations**: Unpacking the "atomic" units of model behavior and their semantic roles.
+* **Information Transformation**: Understanding how massive models encode, organize, and transform complex information.

+## Vision & Goals 🔍🤝

-My overarching goal is to understand exactly how these massive models encode, organize, and transform information 🧠.
-By unpacking the structural composition of knowledge within neural networks, I hope to uncover principles that make AI systems more predictable, robust, and closely aligned with human intent.
+My overarching goal is to uncover the fundamental principles that make AI systems more **predictable, robust, and closely aligned with human intent**.
+By deciphering the structural composition of knowledge, I aim to transform the "black box" of foundation models into transparent systems.

-Ultimately, I want to help build AI systems that are transparent, controllable, and trustworthy 🔍🤝.
-Beyond just improving safety, I am excited about enabling richer, more reliable creative and reasoning capabilities by making the "black box" of foundation models interpretable.
+Ultimately, I want to help build AI that is **transparent, controllable, and trustworthy**.
+Beyond improving safety, I am excited about enabling richer, more reliable creative and reasoning capabilities through deep interpretability.

-Thank you for visiting my website 😊!
+Thank you for visiting my website! 😊